 - Food Groups: Grains - 1 ounce or more per serving, Vegetables - 1/2 cup or more per serving, Fruits - 1/2 cup or more per serving, Protein - 1 ounce or more per serving, Dairy - 10% or more of calcium RDA per serving

 Food Hero is an initiative of Oregon Supplemental Nutrition Assistance Program Education (SNAP-Ed), which was developed by Oregon State University Extension Service and funded jointly by OSU Extension Service, Oregon Department of Human Services, and the United States Department of Agriculture Food and Nutrition Service.

-© 2011 Oregon State University.
-OSU Extension Service cooperating.
-OSU Extension Service offers educational programs, activities, and materials without discrimination based on race, color, religion, sex, sexual orientation, national origin, age, marital status, disability, or disabled veteran or Vietnam-era veteran status.
-OSU Extension Service is an Equal Opportunity Employer.
+©2014 Oregon State University Extension Service offers educational programs, activities, and materials without discrimination based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran’s status.
+Oregon State University Extension Service is an Equal Opportunity Employer.